-After seeing all of the gorgeous vintage rugs in this young family’s bohemian home, I started spotting vintage, berber, kilim, Persian and Turkish rugs is so many great places, namely the kitchen (and over on Pinterest).
+After seeing all of the gorgeous vintage rugs in this young family’s bohemian home, I started spotting vintage, berber, kilim, Persian and Turkish rugs in so many great places, namely the kitchen (and over on Pinterest).
 I mean, how great is it that we can leave behind the ugly uninspired rubber and microfiber kitchen mat of yore?
 Oh yeah, I said yore.
 Because I am never buying an ugly kitchen mat again.
 I practically live in my kitchen, so the idea of making our own kitchen a more inviting space sounds wonderful in my book.
-These pattern-filled, vibrant rugs all come with a story and give a kitchen design so much more character.
+These pattern-filled, vibrant Turkish rugs all come with a story and give a kitchen design so much more character.

 A few tips for shopping the best kitchen rug:

 - Color and Pattern: When it comes to Persian and Turkish rugs, whether you choose to go vintage or new, color and pattern are key.
 Bold, elaborate patterns are best with gorgeous rich pops of color; think orange, pink, deep oxblood red, blue.

 - Texture: Avoid rugs with a high-pile, a.k.a., lots of texture or shag.
 The kitchen is a heavily trafficked area and a shaggy rug is just going to collect dirt and pasta sauce.
 Look for a flat weave rug (like wool) that can clean easily.